 Writing letters and emails to the Minister of Transportation, the Premier, your local MLA, your local Regional District, your municipal councilors and your local newspapers will all help us show that there is significant community support for a trail on the E&N Corridor.

 Looking for ideas for writing your own letter?
-Check out our Fact Sheet for some facts that support the trail concept and read the letters written below for ideas.
+Check out our Letter Writing Ideas page and our Fact Sheet for some ideas and facts that support the trail concept and read the letters written below for ideas.

 If you write a letter, be sure to let us know – you can copy us at firstname.lastname@example.org.
 Then let your friends know and encourage them to write a letter too!

 1 March 2019

 Hon.
 John Horgan

 Re: Island Corridor Foundation/E & N Railway

 As I am certain you are aware, the E & N Railway was been closed to rail traffic since 2010 for safety reasons.
 While in the past 8 years, there has been much talk of resurrecting the rail passenger service, nothing has happened to bring us any closer to renewed rail service on Vancouver Island.
 I am writing to you to urge your government to abandon any pursuit of a new rail service and instead convert the Island Corridor to its best possible public use – a multi-use trail.